ivanaKrucaj/expense-tracker-project/README.md

 # expense-tracker-project

 ## Description
-Project 2 @ Ironhack Bootcamp.
-An expense tracker to analyse your finances and prepare your budget.
+The expense tracker app allows users to add transactions (expenses or income) by adding unique names to them, picking different categories, adding the amount in a currency they have chosen, etc. The user can also explore diagrams of their expenses/incomes by months and by category.

-## MVP (DOM - CANVAS)
+## MVP
-MVP definition, deliverables.
+- authorization/authentification
+- home page with all transactions listed
+- current balance listed
+- create transaction
+- edit transaction
+- explore chart/diagram

 ## Backlog